Background

 How should the Forced Labour Regulation be perceived in light of the new CSDDD?

 To address this gap, the EU Commission has introduced the Forced Labour Regulation to create a legal framework that extends beyond the CSDDD.
 This Regulation has a broader reach in terms of company size and includes the entire supply chain, not just the economic operator’s own activities.
-Unlike the CSDDD, the Forced Labour Regulation does not impose civil liability on companies that fail to comply with their due diligence obligations regarding forced labour.
+Unlike the CSDDD, the Forced Labour Regulation does not impose civil liability on economic operators that fail to comply with their due diligence obligations regarding forced labour.

 Can I be subjected to an investigation procedure by the competent Member States authority?